 Who We Are

 The Austin Families Association, forerunner of the Austin Families Association of America (AFAOA), was founded by siblings Edith Austin Moore and Henry Warner Austin in 1942.
-AFAOA is a private, non-commercial genealogy group whose mission is to research and preserve genealogical data relating to all Austin family lines who came to America, and to make that information freely available to interested researchers.
+AFAOA is a private, non-commercial genealogy organization whose mission is to research and preserve genealogical data relating to all Austin family lines who came to America, and to make that information freely available to interested researchers.

 AFAOA is hosted by EasyNetSites.com.
 This software provides our display pages, Members Only services, data storage, and PayPal portal.
 Only members require a login to the website.
 This enables members to access extra data and services.
 Please note that our website and our database require separate logins.
 (You may use the same login ID on each site.)

 The data in our database were initially compiled manually and published in book form.
 In the 1990s volunteers entered as much data as possible into early versions of genealogy software; it has been transferred from program to program via GEDCOM since that time.
-We are currently using a software package known as the Next Generation of Genealogy Sitebuilding (TNG).
+We are currently using a software package known as The Next Generation of Genealogy Sitebuilding (TNG).
 TNG allows us to control access to our database to prevent data-mining by web robots or "bots".
 We do not knowingly display or distribute genealogical information on living persons without that person's expressed consent.
-If you believe that data on a living person is being displayed, please contact the Webmaster at firstname.lastname@example.org.
+If you believe that data on a living person is being displayed, please contact the Webmaster at email@example.com.

 Information We Collect on Our Website